Critical Infrastructure & High Value Assets Protection

 Q: Who hires private investigators?

-Law firms, corporations, insurance companies, private parties, and entities not involved with the government or police all have reasons
+Law firms, corporations, insurance companies, private parties, and entities not involved with the government or police all have reasons to procure the services of a private investigator.

 Q: How does hiring a private investigator through C4SEM® work?